 - The applicant must erect a public notice sign on the site that is readily visible to the general public passing by.
 The sign must remain in place until after the Public Hearing is held.

-- Planning staff prepare a report for the committee which normally examines the nature and background of the application, its relationship to the OCP, the impact of the proposal on the neighbourhood and the suitability of the site for the intended use.
+- Staff prepare a report for the committee which normally examines the nature and background of the application, its relationship to the OCP, the impact of the proposal on the neighbourhood and the suitability of the site for the intended use.
 The report contains all the information that has been obtained relevant to the application and includes a staff recommendation.

 - The applicant presents the application to the Committee and responds to questions.
 After consideration, the Committee may recommend to Council that: